-As of J As of June 30, As of December 31,
+As of J une 30, As of December 31,

 2013 2012 2012 2011 2010

 Annualized Rent per Leased Square Foot(1) \$35.47 \$34.03 \$35.42 \$34.30 \$33.11

 1) Represents gross monthly base rent under leases commenced as of the specified periods, multiplied by twelve.
 This amount reflects total cash rent before abatements.
 Total abatements for the twelve months ended June 30, 2013, were approximately \$11.8 million.
-Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent, which may be estimated as of such date.
+Where applicable, annualized rent has been converted from triple net to gross by adding expense reimbursements to base rent, based on reimbursements for the applicable period, multiplied by twelve.
 Annualized Rent for certain office properties includes rent attributable to retail and parking.